Eschatologue/CM_wiki/docs/class/wizard/bladesinger.md

 ### Level 3: Training in War and Song

-You gain proficiency with all Melee Martial weapons that don’t have the **:wp-prop-two-handed: Two-Handed** or **:wp-prop-heavy: Heavy** property.
+You gain proficiency with all Melee Martial weapons that don’t have the **:wp-prop-two-handed: Two-Handed**{.wp} or **:wp-prop-heavy: Heavy**{.wp} property.
 You can use a Melee weapon with which you have proficiency as a Spellcasting Focus for your Wizard spells.

 You also gain proficiency in one of the following skills of your choice: Acrobatics, Athletics, Performance, or Persuasion